 Shallowford is a fun-loving community where teens in grades 6 through 12 from all around Atlanta can come to let loose, be accepted, and hear God’s truth from the Bible and how it applies to their everyday lives.
 Our leaders provide a safe place for kids to grow in their faith, ask hard questions, and learn what it means to live as a disciple of Christ.
 Through Sunday morning Bible study, Sunday night fellowship and small groups, Chapel Choir and retreats, the goal is simple: Youth IN Ministry.
-Shallowford’s Youth Ministy is under the direction of Bradley Kibler, Associate Director of Youth & Programs.
-If you would like more information, email Bradley Kibler at [email protected]
+Shallowford’s Youth Ministry is under the direction of Bradley Kibler, Associate Pastor of Youth & Programs.
+While Pastor Bradley is away on sabbatical, you may reach out to Maggie Johnson, Interim Director of Youth & Young Adults, at [email protected]

 Sunday evenings during the school year, from 6:00 p.m. to 7:30 p.m., youth gather and share a meal together, then break out for discussion and fun group activities.
 Shallowford offers a welcoming place for all middle and high school kids to relax and feel like a part of the family, as well as deepen your faith and build new relationships.